eshaanvora/BrickBuster/README.md

 # BrickBuster Game

-This repo contains program files used to create the BrickBuster game
+This repo contains program files used to develop the BrickBuster game from scratch

 The game was created using the Unity Game Engine